welcomemncube/FileNet-Salesforce-Integration/README.md

 `vi configDropins/overrides/cors.xml`
 * Download and copy the cors.xml
 * Add your Salesforce URL in allowedOrigins e.g. allowedOrigins=example.sandbox.lightning.force.com
+* Add your self-signed certificate (IBMFileNetCertificate.crt) downloaded from Salesforce to this path: `configDropins/overrides/`

 For the rest of the configuration follow the provided documentation.